AnkurJayant/AnkurJayant/README.md

 - 👋 Hi, I’m @AnkurJayant
-- 👀 I’m interested in Stack Development
+- 👀 I’m interested in Full-Stack Development and scalable web applications
-- 🌱 I’m currently learning React and Node.js
+- 🌱 I’m currently learning Kubernetes and container orchestration
-- 💞️ I’m looking to collaborate in web developement
+- 💞️ I’m looking to collaborate on Javascript, TypeScript, React Native, and Node.js projects
 - 📫 How to reach me: ankurjayant12@gmail.com

 <!---